 All Employees using email as a means of communication have a responsibility to capture and retain messages relating to University business activities so that they are accessible as records to meet business and evidential needs.
-The Records and Information Management Policy provides that business emails should be captured, managed and retained in the University's electronic recordkeeping system or other appropriate business system for the required period specified in the retention and disposal schedules, as approved by the Queensland State Archivist.
-Further information is available on the Corporate Records website (refer to link below).
+The Records and Information Management Policy provides that business emails should be captured, managed, and retained in the University's electronic recordkeeping system or other appropriate business system for the required period specified in the retention and disposal schedules, as approved by the Queensland State Archivist.
+Further information is available on the Enterprise Information Management Services website (refer to link below).
 Failure to comply with this legislative requirement may result in imposition of financial penalties on an individual.

 Email messages may be released to third parties as a result of legal discovery processes, including access applications under the Information Privacy Act 2009 and Right to Information Act 2009.

-Any issues regarding records management should be referred to the Manager, Corporate Records for consideration.
+Any issues regarding records management should be referred to the Manager (Enterprise Information Management) for consideration.